sreekala-labs/daily-briefing-agent/README.md

 1. Using a python code
 2. As a SMTP Client I am using Brevo since they give 1 year of free emails to be sent out.
 3. Open AI for fetching data based on category.
+4. Cron Job which runs in your local laptop(Alternatives Launchd or Anacron).

 Sample Output: